My disclaimer to all my posts is that I am strictly an amateur historian, and perhaps no more so than in the post below . . .

 Voegelin, a notable critic of “disembodied” interpretive methods of history, makes two points worth noting in his treatment of Polybius.

 The first surrounds the idea of cause and effect.
-At times Polybius, like his fellow Greek Herodotus before him, at times has a tendency to extend the cause beyond comprehensible reason.
-To have causes for events that extend long before anyone living at the time can recall.
+At times Polybius, like his fellow Greek Herodotus before him, has a tendency to extend the cause beyond comprehensible reason, placing the fulcrum for events he discusses have orgins long before anyone living at the time can recall.
 Of course Polybius distinguishes between direct and distant causes, but the question is one of proportion.
 If everything can be a cause, then nothing is a cause.
 If the real cause has roots beyond the knowledge or experience of anyone living, then things “just happen.”
 Both practices could be described as gnostic because both encourage us to live in a world without responsibility, in a state disconnected from creation.

 The second concerns Polybius’ ultimate failure to find a true cause.
 This leads him in turn to focus first on the bare reality of Rome’s practices, how they built forts, how they made laws, and so on.
 He pays little attention to whether the laws be good or bad, or what particular advantage the forts might have given them.
 This focus on the pure “physics” of things likely explain his drift into explaining everything with the Wheel of Fortune, which has in his mind an arbitrary quality.
 Polybius quotes from the last Macedonian king with evident approval, who said,